 Best Online Stock Brokers

-You Invest by J.P.
-Morgan is a low-cost online stock broker from massive global bank J.P.
+J.P.
+Morgan Self-Directed Investing is a low-cost online stock broker from massive global bank J.P.
 Morgan Chase Bank.
 Its self-directed and managed portfolio options make it a worthy choice for passive and active investors alike.

-Like most major online stock brokers, You Invest by J.P.
-Morgan’s self-directed offering (known as You Invest Trade) promises commission-free stock and ETF trades with thousands of choices available.
+Like most major online stock brokers for DIYers, J.P.
+Morgan Self-Directed Investing promises commission-free stock and ETF trades with thousands of choices available.
 There’s a decent selection of no-transaction-fee mutual funds here as well.

-You Invest’s passive investing offering (called You Invest Portfolios) resembles Wealthfront and Betterment, although its management fee is a bit higher at 0.35% AUM on all balances.
-Like its two major competitors, You Invest Portfolios builds semi-customized, tax-optimized portfolios to cater to a range of risk tolerances and common long-term objectives.
+J.P Morgan’s passive investing offering, J.P.
+Morgan Automated Investing, resembles Wealthfront and Betterment, although its management fee is a bit higher at 0.35% AUM on all balances.
+Like its two major competitors, builds semi-customized, tax-optimized portfolios to cater to a range of risk tolerances and common long-term objectives.

-- Plans and Pricing: You Invest Trade does not charge commissions on stock or ETF trades and offers many no-transaction-fee mutual funds.
-However, funds themselves generally charge management fees that You Invest by J.P.
+- Plans and Pricing: J.P.
+Morgan Self-Directed Investing does not charge commissions on stock or ETF trades and offers many no-transaction-fee mutual funds.
+However, funds themselves generally charge management fees that J.P.
 Morgan can’t control.
-The You Invest Portfolios advisory fee is 0.35% AUM on all balances.
+The J.P.
+Morgan Automated Investing advisory fee is 0.35% AUM on all balances.

-- Minimum Required to Invest: Deposit at least $1 to open a You Invest Trade account or $500 to open a You Invest Portfolios account.
+- Minimum Required to Invest: Deposit at least $1 to open a self-directed account or $500 to open an automated investing account.

 Vanguard is a storied online stock broker with two distinct options: a brokerage that facilitates self-directed or advisor-assisted portfolio construction and an in-house advisory service (Vanguard Personal Advisor Services) that offers comprehensive financial planning and fully customized portfolios.
 Vanguard Personal Advisor Services is extremely affordable for a full-service financial advisory shop, with advisory fees topping out at just 0.30% AUM — less than a third of the national average.